borco/tasktracker/README.md

 * have a maximum or minimum number of repeats
 * have a maximum or minimum duration
 * can be daily, weekly or monthly

-The app uses [Toggl Track](https://toggl.com/track/) for tracking time spent on a specific task.